neophiles/CP102-Portfolio/README.md

-# CP102-Portfolio
+# Computer Programming 2 - Course Portfolio (A.Y.
+2024-2025)

-This repository is a compilation of programming activities completed for the Computer Programming 2 (CP102 Course) at Manuel S. Enverga University Foundation during the academic year 2024-2025.
-All programs are written in Python.
+This repository contains a compilation of programming activities completed for the course **Computer Programming 2 (CP102)** at **Manuel S. Enverga University Foundation** during the academic year 2024–2025.

+All programs are written in **Python** and are organized according to the course outcomes.
+Each directory corresponds to a specific learning objective, with activities and term outputs designed to meet that outcome.

+## Course Outcomes
+1. Create Python program applying object-oriented programming (OOP).
+2. Use regular expression to search pattern in a string.
+3. Create a Python program that performs data wrangling, exploratory data analysis (EDA), and data visualization.
+4. Create Python program that performs create, retrieve, update, and delete (CRUD) operations in a database using Structured Query Language (SQL).
+5. Create a Python program with graphical user interface (GUI).

+## Credits
+- Professor Rodrigo C. Belleza Jr., Dean of the College of Computing and Multimedia Studies and Associate Professor V, for his guidance, expertise, and support throughout this course.